traildb/traildb/doc/sphinx/source/apidoc.rst

 .. c:function:: int tdb_set_filter(tdb *db, const uint32_t *filter, uint32_t filter_len)

+    Set global decoding filter that is later used by :c:func:`tdb_decode_trail`

+    :param filter: filter specification (see Filter format).
+Can be NULL to remove filter.
+    :param filter_len: filter size in 32-bit words

 .. c:function:: const uint32_t *tdb_get_filter(const tdb *db, uint32_t *filter_len)

+    Get global decoding filter that is later used by :c:func:`tdb_decode_trail`

+    :param filter_len: Variable to store filter size in 32-bit words
+    :return: Pointer to filter.
+Memory owned by the TrailDB object (caller doesn't have to free this pointer).
+             May be NULL if filter is not set.

 -----------------
 Utility Functions